Seguin's 2nd goal lifts Stars past Capitals 2-1 in OT

 After being outshot 15-5 in the first period, Washington had a 15-8 advantage in shots on goal in the second.
 Khudobin kept the Capitals from taking the lead in the last three minutes of the period when he stopped Chandler Stephenson’s backhand on a short-handed breakaway.

 NOTES: RW Erik Condra made his Stars debut.
 The 32-year-old was promoted from Texas of the AHL to fill in for Jamie Benn (upper-body injury).
 Condra played 366 NHL games for Ottawa and Tampa Bay. … Ben Bishop officially started in goal for Dallas but skated off at the faceoff and was replaced by Khudobin.
-The Stars mistakenly had circled Bishop’s name in the official starting lineup. … The Capitals have only one goal on their last 31 power plays. … Seguin has six points in the last three games.
+The Stars mistakenly had circled Bishop’s name in the official starting lineup. … The Capitals have only one goal on their last 31 power plays. … Seguin has six points in the last three games, following criticism from Stars CEO Jim Lites that Seguin and Benn weren’t playing well enough.
+Dallas D John Klingberg said, “We feel like it’s not about (Seguin), it’s about all of us.”

 UP NEXT